aluque/bolos/README.rst

 The code relies on the `Numpy <http://www.numpy.org/>`_ and `SciPy <http://www.scipy.org/>`_ libraries that interface with highly optimized, C or FORTRAN code.
-However, the Python parts are unavoidably inefficient and BOLOS is significantly slower that BOLSIG+_.

-This difference can be strongly reduced by implementing a couple of routines in a lower-level language or in Cython.
-However I decided to leave them in Python to avoid any compilation step in the installation.

 What version(s) of Python does BOLOS support?